Lossless propagation of gain-compensated graphene plasmons

 with

 The analytical curves are evaluated for $E_F=0.45~\mathrm{eV}$, $\tau=100~\mathrm{fs}$, and $\varepsilon_d'=1$ using the time convention $\exp(iqx-i\omega t)$.
 Applying the compensation condition above, we find that the dispersion relation can be tuned so that the propagation constant is real, consistent with the broader perspective of active plasmonics and loss compensation \cite{yu2008gain,athanasopoulos2013enhanced,oulton2009plasmon}.
 Figure~\ref{analytical_disp} shows the corresponding full-EM SLG dispersion: the active dielectric removes the imaginary part of the wave vector while leaving the real dispersion close to the passive branch for the gain levels considered.
 Figure~\ref{Lprop} compares the propagation length for the SLG and DLG cases, showing the transition from finite passive attenuation to the loss-compensated limit of the local linear model.
 For graphene, related gain-embedded plasmon studies have examined both sheet and bilayer configurations \cite{menendez2016graphene,zhernovnykova2019surface,eremenko2018propagation}.

 The Fermi levels used in the examples are within the experimentally relevant range for graphene plasmonics.
 The field maps use $E_F=200~\mathrm{meV}$, which we regard as moderate electrostatic doping.
 The analytical examples use $E_F=450~\mathrm{meV}$, which is on the high-doping side but remains accessible in optimized gated or chemically doped graphene structures.
 As points of comparison, Chen \emph{et al.} interpreted their SiC-supported graphene-ribbon plasmon data with $E_F\simeq0.32~\mathrm{eV}$ \cite{chen2012optical}, Fei \emph{et al.} reported graphene/SiO$_2$/Si plasmon imaging at carrier densities around $8\times10^{12}~\mathrm{cm}^{-2}$, corresponding to $E_F\simeq0.33~\mathrm{eV}$ for $v_F\simeq10^6~\mathrm{m/s}$ \cite{fei2012gate}, and hBN-encapsulated graphene plasmon experiments explored carrier densities up to about $10^{13}~\mathrm{cm}^{-2}$ \cite{woessner2015highly}.
 Thus $450~\mathrm{meV}$ should be viewed as an ambitious but realistic parameter choice rather than a low-density operating point.

-Lastly, we verify our theoretical predictions by solving numerically the full system of Maxwell equations in the frequency domain in a two-dimensional space (2D) for TM-polarized fields.
-The numerical experiments are performed using COMSOL, consistent with established FEM treatments of plasmonic eigenmodes .
-We explore the SPP propagation length $L$ as a function of angular frequency $\omega$ at the interface of graphene embedded in an active environment, recording the phase transition from lossless to prohibited plasmonic propagation in the non-Hermitian sense .
+We then verify our theoretical predictions by solving the full system of Maxwell equations in the frequency domain in a two-dimensional computational domain for TM-polarized fields.
+The FEM simulations are performed using COMSOL, consistent with established FEM treatments of plasmonic eigenmodes \cite{jin2014finite,smajic2009comparison}.
+We explore the SPP propagation length $L$ as a function of angular frequency $\omega$ at the interface of graphene embedded in an active environment, tracking the change from attenuating to loss-compensated propagation.